mixu/counterstrike/readme.md

 And you want to aggregate the values by adding the values - this is useful for something like a request counter, but for other types of countable things you might use an average, sum, min, max, or the latest value depending on what you're tracking.

-You could run these as different counters, each on their own time interval.
-The only problem with that approach is that since timeouts are not guaranteed to run at a particular time, you can get odd groupings and/or duplicate counts of items.

-An example of this issue might be when the lowest level emits 1, 2, 3, 4 (at slightly irregular intervals) and the upper level aggregates this at two points in time as the histories: [1, 2], [2, 3] and [4].
-Here, 2 has been selected twice because the upper level timer inevitably runs either slightly before, or slightly after the scheduled time.

 Instead, you should use just one timeout - the lowest level one - to drive the upper level aggregation.
 This guarantees that each item is only processed once, and that each aggregation is consistent with each other.